Convoy C8+ flashlight review:

 The Convoy C8+ arrived neatly packed in a foam-wrapped package so that it does not get damaged during transport.
 The packaging does not look very stylish, the C8+ comes in a very simple white cardboard box with a sticker on which a product code and its type is mentioned.
-The flashlight itself is packaged in a bubble plastic wrap However, do not be fooled by the simple packaging!
+The flashlight is packaged in a bubble plastic wrap However, do not be fooled by the simple packaging!

 What you’ll get:

 Once unpacked, you see that you have a nice quality product, the build quality is excellent, everything fits together perfectly, and it feels solid.
 The anodizing is a matte black Type Military HA III, which helps with the grip.
 The anodization is not smooth as you sometimes see with other brands.

 The battery tube has a diamond-shaped knurling pattern which gives a lot of grip and also looks very good.
 The switch has a black rubber cover and feels solid.
 The C8+ comes with a removable carrying strap.